Skip navigation

 School: Newcastle Business School

 Dr Nicholas Wong joined Northumbria Universtiy in 2017 and is currently Senior Lecturer in Entrepreneurship at Newcastle Business School and Deputy Convenor of the Responsible Business Research Group.
 Nick is Associate Editor of Business History (CABS4), Editorial Board Member at Academy of Management Perspectives (CABS4) and Editor of SAGE Business Cases in Business History.
 He is also Co-Chair of the Management and Business History Division at the British Academy of Management and Treasurer of the Association of Business Historians.
-He is currently Module Leader of 'Entrepreneurship, Theory and Practice', 'Family Business Studies' and 'Entrepreneurial and Family Business History'.
+He is currently Module Leader of 'Entrepreneurship, Theory and Practice', 'Family Business Studies' and 'Entrepreneurial Leadership'.
 Nick's research is focused on Entrepreneurship, Strategy, Business History and Historical Organisation Studies with numerous studies published on social entrepreneuship, ethcial business practices, modern slavery and family business studies.
-He has published in, amongst others, Academy of Management Perspectives, Business History, International Journal of Entrepreneurial Behavior & Research, Nonprofit and Voluntary Sector Quarterly, Journal of Management Inquiry, and International Journal of Contemporary Hospitality Management.
+He has published in, amongst others, Journal of Management Studies, Academy of Management Perspectives, Business History, International Journal of Entrepreneurial Behavior & Research, Nonprofit and Voluntary Sector Quarterly, Journal of Management Inquiry, and International Journal of Contemporary Hospitality Management.
 Nick is the co-leader (with Prof John Wilson) of the Business History Group at Newcastle Business School.

 Nicholas Wong